Multi-Channel Far-Field Speaker Verification with Large-Scale Ad-hoc Microphone Arrays: Introduction

+To address this problem, in this paper, we propose to aggregate the multichannel signals of ad-hoc microphone arrays at the frame-level by adding the multi-channel aggregation module before the pooling layer.
+We propose two multi-channel aggregation modules.
+The first one is the \textit{self-attention based aggregation} (SA-aggregation), in which cross-frame and cross-channel self-attentions are stacked to capture the temporal and spatial information respectively.
+Unlike \cite{wang2020neural,wang2021continuous}, our SA-aggregation does not adopt feed-forward networks (FFN), since that they empirically degrade performance.
+A weakness of SA-aggregation is that it builds the connections between acoustic features indirectly, where the attention weight is calculated as the dot product of a feature and a projection vector instead of the calculation between the features.
+As we know, the direct connections between the features are important information for the multi-channel aggregation.

+Inspired by the recent success of graph neural networks \cite{velivckovic2017graph,brody2021attentive}, the second multi-channel aggregation module is based on graph attention (GAT-aggregation).
+It consists of a stack of the cross-frame and cross-channel graph attention layers.
+It obtains a single representation from the correlation between all possible microphone node pairs.
+It overcomes the weakness of SA-aggregation.

-We conducted an extensive experiment on a simulated corpus generated from Librispeech with ad-hoc microphone arrays and a semi-real Libri-adhoc40 \cite{guan2021libri} corpus.
-Experimental results with ad-hoc microphone arrays of as many as $40$ nodes demonstrate the effectiveness of the proposed method in both data.
-For example, the result on Libri-adhoc40 shows that STB-ASV achieves a relative EER reduction of about $14.74\%$ over UCCA, and $36.89\%$ over a single-channel ASV system whose microphone is physically the closest one to the speaker source, in the mismatched 30-channel test environment.
+We conducted an extensive experiment on a simulated corpus generated from Librispeech as well as the semi-real Libri-adhoc40 \cite{guan2021libri} corpus.
+Experimental results with ad-hoc microphone arrays of as many as $40$ nodes demonstrate that the proposed SA-aggregation and GAT-aggregation outperforms the utterance-level methods in both data.
+With the increase of the number of ad-hoc nodes, the advantage of the proposed frame-level methods over the utterance-level methods is enlarged.
+Moreover, GAT-aggregation achieves better performance than SA-aggregation.
+For example, the best equal error rate (EER) of GAT-aggregation is $6.86\%$, which is $6.81\%$ relatively lower than that of SA-aggregation.
+The proposed methods trained with the simulated data shows better generalization to real scenarios than the utterance-level methods.

-\section{Proposed Method}
+\section{Proposed method}

-Figure~\ref{fig:multi-channel} shows the processing flow of our proposed multi-channel speaker verification model with ad-hoc microphone arrays.
-It consists of two elements: a frame-level feature processor and a spatio-temporal processor.
+Figure~\ref{fig:multi-channel} shows the architecture of the proposed multi-channel frame-level speaker verification model with ad-hoc microphone arrays.
+It consists of two elements: a frame-level feature processor and a multi-channel aggregation module.